Hey Kids, Meet Johann Pachelbel | Composer Biography

 Johann Pachelbel wrote many sacred and secular works during his lifetime as a composer, organist and teacher.
 He is best remembered for his Canon in D. It is an example of one of his many works composed using variation forms and techniques.
 Other well-known works include Chaconne in F Minor and Toccata in E Minor for organ.
 His contributions to the development of the chorale prelude and fugue have earned him a place among the most important composers of the Baroque era.

-Watch a performance of Pachelbel's Canon in D from the earliest available manuscript and performed on instruments from the Pachelbel's day.
+Watch a performance of Pachelbel's Canon in D, performed on original instruments from the time of Pachelbel by the Early Music ensemble Voices of Music.